tsinghua-fib-lab/AgentSquare/README.md

 ```

 ## Citations
 Please considering citing our paper and staring this repo if you use AgentSquare and find it useful, thanks!
-Feel free to contact fenglixu@tsinghua.edu.cn or open an issue if you have any questions.
+Feel free to contact fenglixu@tsinghua.edu.cn or open an issue if you have any question.

 ```bibtex
 @misc{shang2024agentsquareautomaticllmagent,